-Travelers are waiting in longer and longer TSA security lines, missing flights and in some cases sleeping overnight in the airport.
+The amount of travelers is up and so are the wait times to get through the TSA security lines.
+If you don’t leave enough time to get through security checkpoints you stand a good chance of missing flights and in some cases sleeping overnight in the airport.
 Recent news headlines are full of record numbers of passengers in the U.S., coupled with a 10% reduction of TSA screening personnel has lead passengers standing in hours-long lines at a growing number of U.S. airports.
 The TSA says it’s taking measures to solve the problem, but has nonetheless warned a difficult summer may lie ahead before a significant improvement in wait times is seen.

 Speed through TSA with these 10 tips:

-1. Check the TSA line wait -on this site before you leave home to make sure you leave yourself enough time to get through the line, TSA Wait Times
+1. Check the TSA line wait -on this site before you leave home to make sure you leave yourself enough time to get through the line.

 2. Don’t forget your socks to avoid having your feet touch the dirty airport floor.
-If you wish to avoiding removing your shoes, join TSA’s Pre Check Program.
+If you wish to avoid removing your shoes, join TSA’s Pre Check Program.